kentaro/fluent-plugin-rewrite/README.md

 </rule>
 ```

 It executes pattern matching against a value related with `key` and append mathed strings to message tag.
+This also need `()` to append values to tag.
+See [rule: replace](#rule-replace) section.
 For example:

 ```
 apache.log { "path" : "/users/antipop" }